 Nakiri knives are perfect for slicing vegetables on the cutting board.
-These knives are long and thin and their primary function is to peel and slice.
-These knives can be good for chopping carrots, daikon, and onions.
-These knives are made of carbon steel and they need to be washed by hand and dried with a cloth.
+The best Nakiri knife is normally long and thin, and its primary function is to peel and slice.
+In addition, these knives can be good for chopping carrots, daikon, and onions.
+These knives are carbon steel and must be washed by hand and dried with a cloth.

-The blade of the knife is often bolstered for protection from the cutting edge, and it is used for slicing vegetables, typically those that are hard.
+The blade of the knife is often bolstered for protection from the cutting edge and is used for slicing vegetables, typically those that are hard.
 This type of knife is especially popular in Japan.
-The blade is easy to sharpen and because of the thin blade, it is easy to maneuver.
-One of the benefits of the nakiri knife is that it is so versatile, and also that it can.
+The blade is easy to sharpen, and the thin blade makes it easy to manoeuvre.

 The Shun Premier is a high-quality blade and comes razor-sharp right out of the box.